I’ve always taken my health for granted, to be honest.

 Not going to lie, I was and still am quite scared.
 I will hopefully start receiving treatment and management for the fibroids this month as they can be quite serious and in some cases, cause infertility.
 Upon leaving the hospital, I was prescribed some painkillers for the pain to last a couple of months.

-Not to wax lyrical, but co-codemol (which you can get inexpensively online now) is literally saving my life every day.
+co-codemol (which you can get inexpensively online now) is literally saving my life every day.
 The doctors aren’t sure why I’m still in pain and until I get a solid appointment with a consultant, I’ve been taking a couple of tablets a day to ease the pain.
 It’s not something I particularly like, as I know how easy it is to become addicted to strong painkillers, however, I can’t deny that they have had a good effect after a few months after they are incredibly good at targeting the pain and eradicating it for a few hours.
 I’ve now gone from taking two to one a day, and have rallied in my good old friend Mr hot water bottle at work to help when things get a bit rubbish.

 To wrap up, fibroids are shit – and it’s still an ailment I’m trying to do loads of research on so I know what my options are.
 I’m trying to limit my intake of red meat, coffee and anything else that carries loads of estrogen, as it can make them larger, but it’s still an ongoing process.
 All I know is that I’ll never take my health for granted again and what’s more, it’s really made me appreciate the fact that I am abled and to be more aware as well as educate myself on hidden illnesses.